UoB-COMSM0110/2024-group-19/README.md

   <img src='/ReportMaterial/HeuristicEvalS1.png'lt=" heuristic evaluation stage 1 " style="width:100%"/>
 </figure>

-Based on the Heuristic Evaluation of the different game pages, we found that the issue regarding the design of the game was severely impacting the player's experience.
+Based on the Heuristic Evaluation of the different game pages, we found that the issues surrounding the aesthetic design of the game was severely impacting the player's experience.

 ---